Buying

 AI automates the creation and approval of purchase orders, ensuring that they comply with budget constraints, procurement policies, and supplier agreements.
 It eliminates manual paperwork and speeds up approvals, reducing procurement delays.

-Before AI: Employees submitted purchase requests manually, often leading to approval delays, miscommunication, and budget overruns.
-Procurement teams had to track each request individually, creating inefficiencies.
+Before AI, employees submitted purchase requests manually, leading to delays, miscommunication, and frequent budget overruns.
+Procurement teams had to track and chase each request individually, creating inefficiencies and slowing down approvals.

-• AI reduces approval bottlenecks, improving procurement speed.
+• AI reduces approval bottlenecks and speeds up procurement cycles.

-• Automated PO generation ensures compliance with company policies.
+• Automated PO generation enforces compliance with company policies.

 6. Real-Time Market Intelligence and Pricing Insights